bimalagadtaula/portfolio/README.md

 # portfolio
-portfolio website : its not responsive!
+portfolio website : its not fully responsive!